Lewis & Clark on

 Monday August 5th, 1805

 Due to Charbonneau's bad leg, Lewis sent him and Sergeant Gass seven miles overland to a grove of tall trees on the middle fork (Beaverhead River), while he and Drouillard scouted farther up the right fork and climbed a high point where they could look out across the valley toward today's town of Dillon.
 From there they proceeded overland back to the middle fork, but Drouillard fell, badly spraining his finger and injuring his leg.
-After a rest, they continued on to the river and were glad to quench their thirst.
-Lewis found a well-established Indian trail, but without any fresh signs on it.
+After a rest, they continued to the river and were glad to quench their thirst.
+Lewis found a well established Indian trail, but without any fresh signs on it.
 They traveled downstream and arrived in the dark where they were supposed to meet Charbonneau and Gass, but the men were not there.
 They had gone to the wrong grove, and Lewis and Drouillard had to walk another three miles downstream in the dark to find them, covering a total of about 25 miles for the day.
 They camped a few miles upstream from present day Twin Bridges.

 Downriver, Clark was having a more difficult time, as Lewis noted in his journal, "the river today they found streighter and more rapid even than yesterday, and the labour and difficulty of the navigation was proportionably increased, they therefore proceeded but slowly and with great pain as the men had become very languid from working in the water and many of their feet swolen and so painfull that they could scarcely walk."